Reed-CompBio/spras/docs/contributing.rst

 also used to prepare the path for the output file, which is different from how the output is prepared in the PathLinker example.
-The functionality of ``prepare_volume`` is similar to how you had to manually specify paths relative to the container’s file system when you interactive tested the container in Step 2.
+The functionality of ``prepare_volume`` is similar to how you had to manually specify paths relative to the container's file system when you interactive tested the container in Step 2.
 It is not necessary to create the output directory in advance because the Local Neighborhood algorithm will create it if it does not exist.